-If you are considering or going through a divorce and are uncertain how alimony may be involved in your case, contact the experienced lawyers of Klein Law Group, P.C., at 561-367-5166 today.
+If you are considering or going through a divorce and are uncertain how alimony may be involved in your case, contact the experienced Boca Raton alimony lawyers of Klein Law Group at 561-353-2800 today.

 One type of alimony that may be included in a divorce is temporary alimony.
 Temporary alimony is generally used to provide financial support to a spouse without income or with limited financial means.
 Some key aspects of temporary alimony include:

 The financial aspect of a divorce can be the most contentious, especially if a divorcing couple is not on speaking terms.
 One spouse may refuse to provide the other with any type of alimony, even temporary assistance during a divorce.
 When an agreement cannot be reached outside of court in a settlement, it may be necessary to take your case to court to receive a legal decision and court order.